 What’s Next for Business Mileage Rates?

 The IRS announces business mileage rates each year.
-For 2016 tax filings, 54 cents per mile is the standard mileage reimbursement rate, down 3.5 cents from the 2015 rate.
+For 2018 tax filings, 54.5 cents per mile is the standard mileage reimbursement rate, up 1 cent from the 2017 rate.

 While lower gas rates may cause an increase in the deductible amount, rates tend to stay fairly steady each year increasing slowly with inflation.
 In 1995, for example, the rate was only 30 cents per mile.